-- 11. Students with Additional Support Needs (ASN) can include those with disabilities or health concerns, those with difficult family circumstances, e.g. looked after children; those who are enrolled on English for Speakers of Other Languages (ESOL) modules. - 12.
+- 24. Students with Additional Support Needs (ASN) can include those with disabilities or health concerns, those with difficult family circumstances, e.g. looked after children; those who are enrolled on English for Speakers of Other Languages (ESOL) modules. - 25.
 There is a sizeable widening participation element in this cohort almost half of activity is delivered to those from the 20% most deprived areas.
-Around 6% of these students are care-experienced, and a third are aged 25 or over.
-Over half of activity was delivered to those with a declared disability with many of that cohort declaring multiple disabilities. - 13.
-Many learners in this cohort enrol on ESOL modules, bridging courses i.e. support transition/progression to a more substantive college course as part of the learner journey, or to an employment opportunity or on personal or family care courses. - 14.
+Around 10% is delivered to care-experienced, and nearly 40% to enrolments that are aged 25 or over.
+Over half of activity was delivered to those with a declared disability, with many of that cohort declaring multiple disabilities.

+- 26. Many learners in this cohort enrol on ESOL modules, bridging courses i.e. support transition/progression to a more substantive college course as part of the learner journey, or to an employment opportunity or on personal or family care courses. - 27.
 Such students often come from difficult backgrounds and it could be argued that their participation in such courses will have a social benefit, albeit the social return on investment is difficult to calculate quickly.
 In other words, there is an opportunity cost to these individuals and perhaps the community for these individuals not experiencing these opportunities provided by the college sector.
 Many such students are over 25, from the 20% most deprived areas and with multiple disabilities, so there is a real complexity of need in many cases.